darwinanddavis/data_projects/spatial.md

 ### Tasks

-* Develop a simulation model forecasting animal movement and dispersal potential in space and time using weather, microclimate,
+* Develop a simulation model forecasting animal movement and dispersal potential in space and time using weather, microclimate, LIDAR, and geolocation data.
-* text
+* Integrate metabolic theory into simulation model.

 ### Outcomes